Details and pricing for the 2016 ABET Symposium held Thursday, April 14, and Friday, April 15, in Hollywood/Fort Lauderdale, Florida.More

 As the premier event in quality assurance and innovations in technical education worldwide, the Symposium brings together hundreds of leaders in industry, academia, and government.
 Its goal is to promote peer-to-peer and expert interaction around continuous quality improvement and ABET accreditation.

-The 2015 ABET Symposium will be held Thursday, April 23, and Friday, April 24, in Atlanta, Georgia.
+The 2016 ABET Symposium will be held Thursday, April 14, and Friday, April 15, in Hollywood/Fort Lauderdale, Florida.
 The program will consist of presentations from invited speakers and those selected through an open call for abstracts.

 Diplomat Resort & Spa